-- CFusing nuclei must have enough kinetic energy to drive the conversion of protons to neutrons.
+- AFusing nuclei must have enough kinetic energy to drive the conversion of protons to neutrons.

-- DFusing nuclei must have enough kinetic energy to overcome the repulsion between their positive charges.
+- BFusing nuclei must have enough kinetic energy to overcome the repulsion between their positive charges.

-- EFusing nuclei must have enough kinetic energy to enter excited states before the collision.
+- CFusing nuclei must have enough kinetic energy to enter excited states before the collision.

 Nuclear fission is usually followed by a series of decays.
 How do these decays stabilize the smaller nuclei?